Authentication methods in Microsoft Entra ID - OATH tokens

 OATH TOTP hardware tokens typically come with a secret key, or seed, pre-programmed in the token.
 These keys must be input into Microsoft Entra ID as described in the following steps.
 Secret keys are limited to 128 characters, which may not be compatible with all tokens.
 The secret key can only contain the characters a-z or A-Z and digits 2-7, and must be encoded in Base32.

 Programmable OATH TOTP hardware tokens that can be reseeded can also be set up with Microsoft Entra ID in the software token setup flow.

 Once tokens are acquired they must be uploaded in a comma-separated values (CSV) file format including the UPN, serial number, secret key, time interval, manufacturer, and model, as shown in the following example:

 Make sure you include the header row in your CSV file.

-Once properly formatted as a CSV file, a Global Administrator can then sign in to the Azure portal, navigate to Azure Active Directory > Security > Multifactor authentication > OATH tokens, and upload the resulting CSV file.
+Once properly formatted as a CSV file, a Global Administrator can then sign in to the Microsoft Entra admin center, navigate to Protection > Multifactor authentication > OATH tokens, and upload the resulting CSV file.